 - Possible access to repayment plans you would not have had before

 - Make payments for longer causing you to pay more interest over the life of the loan

 - Possible loss of certain federal student loan benefits

-- May no longer be eligible for some military benefits
+- If active duty begins after your consolidation date, you may no longer be eligible for some military benefits

 - Left school or temporarily withdrawn from classes